tZ3ma/dcttools/docs/source/user_guide/faq.rst

 Import / API Usage
 ------------------
-All core functionalities are known to the toplevel maputils package.
+All core functionalities are known to the toplevel dcttools package.
 Meaning they can be used like::

-  import maputils
+  import dcttools
-  maputils.depth({})
+  dcttools.depth({})